 UW-Madison provides a variety of programs and interventions for drug and alcohol abuse.
 Confidential information, assessment, referral, and short-term counseling services are available for students at UHS Mental Health Services (608) 265-5600.
 Employees may contact the Employee Assistance Office at (608) 263-2987.
 The Wisconsin Department of Health and Family Services has extensive programs and resources available for people struggling with substance abuse.
-Please visit their website by clicking here or call Substance Abuse Services at (608) 266-2717.
+Please visit their website by clicking here or call the Wisconsin Addiction Recovery Helpline at 211.
+More information about the Wisconsin Addiction Recovery Helpline can be found on the website by clicking here.
 Insurance may affect your ability to use off-campus alcohol and other drug service providers, and UW-Madison urges all students and employees to have adequate insurance coverage.

-Information about UW-Madison's full compliance with the Drug Free Schools and Communities Act, including the descriptions of drug and alcohol abuse education and intervention programs, can be found in UW-Madison's Drug-Free Schools and Campuses Regulations [Edgar Part 86] 2016 and 2017 Biennial Review online by clicking here and clicking here.
+Information about UW-Madison's full compliance with the Drug Free Schools and Communities Act, including the descriptions of drug and alcohol abuse education and intervention programs, can be found in UW-Madison's Drug-Free Schools and Campuses Regulations [Edgar Part 86] 2018 and 2019 Biennial Review online by clicking here and clicking here.
 The information in this report includes: a written statement about UW-Madison's standards of conduct that prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees; a written description of legal sanctions imposed under Federal, state and local laws for unlawful possession or distribution of illicit drugs and alcohol; a description of the health risks associated with the use of illicit drugs and alcohol abuse; a description of drug or alcohol counseling, treatment, and/or rehabilitation programs that are available to students and employees; and a statement that UW-Madison will impose disciplinary sanctions on students and employees for violations of UW-Madison's codes of conduct and a description of such sanctions.